-If you are currently enrolled in one of these plans, you can switch into one of the IDR plans that does qualify – REPAYE, PAYE, IBR or ICR.
+If you are currently enrolled in one of these plans, you can switch into one of the IDR plans that does qualify – REPAYE/SAVE, PAYE, IBR, or ICR.
 Learn more here.

 As for job types and titles, qualifying employment for the PSLF Program isn’t so much about the specific job that you do for your employer, it’s more about who your employer is.
 As a full-time government employee (federal, state, local, or tribal), you’re eligible for PSLF.
 You could even be eligible for PSLF as a government contractor, so long as you’re directly employed by a qualifying employer — such as a nonprofit — that is doing work under a government contract.
 Just note that as a contractor, you’re generally considered to work full-time if you work at least 30 hours per week or if you meet your employer’s definition of full-time — whichever is greater.

 If you’re employed by a nonprofit, the general rule is that it needs to be tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
 However, there’s a chance you could be eligible for PSLF even if your organization is not a 501(c)(3) nonprofit.
 According to studentaid.gov, a nonprofit that is not tax-exempt under section 501(c)(3) could be considered a qualifying employer if it provides certain types of qualifying public services.
 For example, eligible not-for-profit organizations include most private elementary and secondary schools, private colleges and universities, and many other organizations.